Seagate/halon/doc/architecture/index.rst

 View overview
 ~~~~~~~~~~~~~

-The System Overview section explains that one of the key quality attributes of
+The System Overview section explains that one of the key quality
-Halon is reuse.
-We address this quality attribute with a layered
+attributes of Halon is reusability.
+We address this quality attribute
-architecture.
-Lower layers present entities in a way that allows for a wide
+with a layered architecture.
+Lower layers present entities in a way
-variety of behaviours.
-Higher layers add substructure to these entities that
+that allows for a wide variety of behaviours.
+Higher layers add
-in parts fixes their behaviour.
-In general, we aim to provide mechanism, not
+substructure to these entities that in parts fixes their behaviour.
+In
-policy.
+general, we aim to provide mechanism, not policy.

 The layered architecture is reflected in two views, one that shows the
 relationships between the various :doc:`abstract structures